 |

-- Closing capacity and volume: The volume of air that remains in the lungs when small airways start to close is the closing capacity.
-Comparatively, residual volume is the volume that remains when all the small airways are closed.
-The volume of air expired between CC and RV is called the closing volume
+- Closing capacity and volume: Closing capacity (CC) is the volume of air remaining in the lungs when small airways start to close.
+In contrast, residual volume (RV) is the volume remaining when all small airways are closed.
+The volume of air expired between CC and RV is called the closing volume.

-- Hering-Breuer reflex: Stretch receptors in the smooth muscle of the airways are activated by distension of the lung and airways, causing a reflex decrease in the respiratory rate.
-The length of expiration is prolonged, allowing more air to be breathed out.
+- Hering-Breuer reflex: Stretch receptors in airway smooth muscle are activated by distension of the lungs and airways.
+This triggers a reflex decrease in respiratory rate.
+Expiration is prolonged, allowing more air to be breathed out.

-- Oxygen content of blood: It is the total amount of O2 present per volume of blood.
-It is determined mainly by the hemoglobin concentration and the O2 binding capacity of hemoglobin.
+- Oxygen content of blood: Oxygen content is the total amount of O2 present per volume of blood.
+It depends mainly on hemoglobin concentration and hemoglobin’s O2 binding capacity.
 Variants of hemoglobin have different O2 binding capacities.
-The O2 content of blood determines O2 delivery to tissues, as less content will result in less O2 delivery to tissues and vice versa.
+Oxygen content determines O2 delivery to tissues: lower O2 content results in lower O2 delivery, and higher O2 content results in higher O2 delivery.